 We sent in the application, how do I pay my deposit?

-Campers are not guaranteed a spot based on application submission, families may pay the $100.00 NON REFUNDABLE deposit or full registration upon receiving the registration packet once accepted.
+Campers are not guaranteed a spot based on application submission, families may pay the $100.00 NON REFUNDABLE deposit or full registration once accepted and upon receiving the registration packet.

 Why does Reef Relief decide camper participation?

-Reef Explorers Coral Camp is a massive endeavor that contains 3 days In a remote area, away from any hospital or contact from Key West.
+Reef Explorer Coral Camp is a massive endeavor that contains 3 days in a remote area, away from any hospital or contact from Key West.
 This camp is an opportunity for those aspiring young scientists to learn and grow.
 Reef Relief uses the application to determine which applicants will be of best fit for the program.
-We hold our Reef Explorers to a high standard and give them larger responsibilities and tasks by staff.
+We hold our Reef Explorers to a high standard and give them larger responsibilities and tasks to ensure successful and smooth operation of this program.

 How does Reef Relief decide camper participation?